yamchips/issue-tracker/Learning-notes.md

 Refer to this [page](https://www.radix-ui.com/themes/docs/components/alert-dialog) and add a AlertDialog to wrap the button.

+## Build an API to delete

+In app/api/issues/[id]/route.ts file, add a DELETE function.
+We need to include `request:NextRequest` here because if we totally delete it, Next.js might cache the response.

+Example: We delete an issue with id = 10, it succeeds.
+Then we delete it again, it should return not found.
+But since the response is cached, we get a 200 OK response.

 ## Further work

 1. Update the status of an issue in edit issue page